 Click the course title to view course details, description, and availability.

-This interdisciplinary module offers students a chance to study conflict and its reconciliation throughout time, with a particular focus on the historical role played by identity (e.g. national, ethnic, religious) in confrontation and resolution.
-You will analyse the topic from a variety of angles, including history, war studies, international relations, politics, philosophy and sociology, enabling you to understand better concepts such as war, peace, reconciliation, nationalism, and identity.
-At all times students will be encouraged to come to their own independent conclusions through engagement with a variety of sources and texts, to engage in academic debate, and to develop their key skills of critical analysis.
+This interdisciplinary course offers students a chance to study conflict and its reconciliation throughout time, with a particular focus on the historical role played by identity (e.g., national, ethnic, religious) in confrontation and resolution.
+You will analyse the topic from a variety of angles, including history, war studies, international relations, politics, philosophy, and sociology, enabling you to understand better concepts such as war, peace, reconciliation, nationalism, and identity.
+This course utilises the city as a classroom and includes visits to London’s East End, the Imperial War Museum, war memorials in central London, and Brixton.

 This course focuses upon London life and culture from the 19th-century world of Charles Dickens, Arthur Conan Doyle’s Sherlock Holmes and William Morris’s Utopian vision of London, through to writers allied to the modern-thinking Bloomsbury Group, including Virginia Woolf, the Anglo-American poet, T.S.
 Eliot and Aldous Huxley.
 The texts to be studied will enable students to understand the transition, in literary terms, from "Victorian" to “ modern”, as well as exploring ideas of Dystopia and Utopia.
 The cultural impact of the First World War (1914-1918), and issues of class and gender will also be addressed throughout the course.